 People of the Plains

-American Indians of Central Kansas
+Native Americans of Central Kansas

 Arapaho.
 Apache.
 Osage.
 Kiowa.
 Cheyenne.
 Comanche.
 Pawnee.
 Quivira.
 Wichita.
 All of these tribes lived in this region before Euro-American settlement, drawn to the land's bountiful wildlife, wild fruits, greens, and tubers (such as the prairie turnip), water, and rich soils.
-Each bore its own distinct heritage-from the tattooed Wichita, who lived in conical thatched houses and grew corn, squash, beans, and pumpkins, to the nomadic Plains Apaches, tipi-dwellers who migrated with the bison they hunted.
-The sophistication of their culture ranged from the elaborate Sun Dances of the Arapaho and Kiowa to the finely crafted baskets and pottery of the Pawnee.
+Each displayed its own distinct heritage-from the tattooed Wichita, who lived in conical thatched houses and grew corn, squash, beans, and pumpkins, to the nomadic Plains Apaches, tipi-dwellers who migrated with the bison they hunted.
+The sophisticated artistry of their culture ranged from the elaborate Sun Dances of the Arapaho and Kiowa to the finely crafted baskets and pottery of the Pawnee.

 In the early 1800s, in its efforts to remove native tribes from lands east of the Mississippi River, the U.S. government declared Kansas "Indian Territory," a permanent home for American Indians.
 In 1854, when the government opened the Kansas Territory to white settlement, the stage was set for conflict*.
 Settlers clashed with the tribes here, often in bloody battles.